isonaj/anthonyison.com/source/_posts/refactoring-code-restructure-not-rewrite.md

 description:
 ---

 I see a lot of similarities between software and business processes.
 If I'm talking about a queuing mechanism, it often helps to describe it as a call centre managing their tickets, or a lock as being like a key for the toilets.
-Refactoring then, would simply be a restructuring of a business or to give someone a new title or change teams around, however software developers often use it to mean they want fire everyone and start over.
+Refactoring then, would simply be a restructuring of a business or to give someone a new title or change teams around, however software developers often use it to mean they want to fire everyone and start over.

 When we compare software processes and business processes, it can make it easy to communicate the benefits or drawbacks of a particular solution.
 Furthermore, when the stakeholders are engaged in the conversation **and they understand what's being discussed** they can guide the process more easily and it becomes a win-win for the software developers and the business.
 But I digress...

 Let's get back to the dreaded **rewrite**.
 It's always possible that a business is in a state where this is needed, however small changes to a working system can produce incredible results.
 Software is expensive.
 I mean, REALLY expensive.
 So, let's not burn down the house just because we no longer like the decor.

-As a software developer, refactoring is a one of your daily chores.
+As a software developer, refactoring is one of your daily chores.
 The thing about a daily chore is that, when it's not done, it kind of builds up.
 If you never do your chores, you might find that you have a BIG job to get things neat and tidy again.
-And then, even if you stay on top of your chores, you might find you need an spring clean now and then just to get to the areas that aren't being kept on a daily basis.
+And then, even if you stay on top of your chores, you might find you need a spring clean now and then just to get to the areas that aren't being kept daily.

+> The word "refactoring" should never appear in a schedule.
+Refactoring is not a story or a backlog item.
+Refactoring is not a scheduled task.
+Refactoring is immediate and continuous.
+It's like washing your hands in the bathroom.
+You always do it. - [Uncle Bob Martin](https://twitter.com/unclebobmartin/status/1024254121338126336)

 The problem is, software developers don't seem to agree on what refactoring is.
 It is often used to mean fixing a bug by writing "clean code" (or code that introduces design patterns) instead of "messy code".
 That's not refactoring though, and as a community, we need to understand what refactoring is.